abeltay/advent-of-code-2022/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

-# To set up the scripts
+# To run the scripts
-1. Create a file called `day.txt` and put in the day.
-E.g. `01`
+1. Run `./prep.sh 01` with the day number appended.
+The example here is for Day 01
-2. Run `./move-input.sh` to copy the input file from Downloads folder
+2. Run `./input.sh` to copy the input file from Downloads folder

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.